LORD: Leader-based framework for Resource Discovery in Mobile Device Clouds: LORD: Leader-Based Framework for Resource Discovery

-Our leader selection algorithm consists of a series of two-node interactions.
-First, nodes calculate their bids for SD fee based on (\ref{equation:x14}).
+The goal of the first phase is to form a MDC including all participants, and to select the node with the lowest RD fee as its leader.
+In order to implement a multi-player auction among all participants in a way that does not impose significant communication overhead on the network, we implement the auction as a series of two-node interactions.
+First, nodes calculate their bids for RD fee based on (\ref{equation:x14}).
 Then, they interact with each other in a one-on-one basis.
-The node that has lower SD fee is considered as the winner of the interaction, and the other node is considered as the loser.
-In order to implement a simultaneous interaction between two nodes in which no one is able to change its SD fee after observing SD fee of another one, we define the interaction between nodes $i$ and $j$ as follows: \begin{enumerate} \item One of the nodes (e.g., node $i$) sends a cloud formation request including $MD(b_i)$ to node $j$, where $b_i$ is the bid of node $i$ and $MD(.)$ stands for a Message Digest function such as MD5 \cite{x30} or SHA-1 \cite{x31}. \item When node $j$ receives such a request, it replies based on whether it is a client or not.
-If it is a client, it forwards the request to its leader.
+The node that has lower RD fee is considered as the winner of the interaction, and the other node is considered as the loser.
+In order to implement a simultaneous interaction between two nodes in which no one is able to change its RD fee after observing RD fee of another one, we define the interaction between nodes $i$ and $j$ as follows: \begin{enumerate} \item One of the nodes (e.g., node $i$) sends a MDC formation request including $MD(b_i)$ to node $j$, where $b_i$ is the bid of node $i$ and $MD(.)$ stands for a Message Digest function such as MD5 \cite{x30} or SHA-1 \cite{x31}. \item When node $j$ receives such a request, if it is a client, it forwards the request to its leader.
 Otherwise, it submits its bid, i.e., $b_j$ to node $i$.
-Since node $j$ cannot extract $b_i$ from $MD(b_i)$, its offer is independent of $b_i$. \item Upon receiving such a response, node $i$ submits its bid, i.e., $b_i$ to node $j$.
+Since node $j$ cannot extract $b_i$ from $MD(b_i)$, its offer is independent of $b_i$. \item Upon receiving such a response, node $i$ submits its bid, i.e., $b_i$ to node \textit{j}.
 Since node $i$ has previously submitted $MD(b_i)$ to node $j$, it cannot change its bid after observing $b_j$. \item The node submitting lower bid is recognized as a leader.
-The other node sends the list of its clients (if any) to the leader, and informs its clients of their new leader. \item The leader adds the loser (and its clients) to the list of its clients.
+The other node sends the list of its clients (if any) to the leader. \item The loser node informs its clients (if any) of their new leader.
+The leader adds the loser node (and its clients) to the list of its clients.